telamon/pops/POP-02.md

 # Chain
+> This part of the specification is **optional**, a block can be
+> transported/persisted in any container capable of holding it.

-A chain is buffer that containing a set of keys and blocks
+A chain is a flat buffer that contains a set of keys and blocks
 where each subsequent block _Parent Signature_ equals the
 signature of it's predecessor.